 In the same survey, eight out of ten small and medium-sized businesses reported that they are extremely or very environmentally aware, but only four out of ten believe environmental initiatives can be profitable.

-Fjordkraft is convinced that climate neutrality is a competitive advantage.
+Fjordkraft is convinced that climate commitment is a competitive advantage.

-Climate neutrality is not about zero emissions, but about reducing one’s own climate footprint, combined with purchasing approved climate quotas.
-Fjordkraft is working to create a market where climate neutrality is not only the ideal, but the new norm, and believes that the green shift will also yield a green bottom line.
+Climate commitment is not about zero emissions, but about reducing one’s own climate footprint, combined with purchasing approved climate quotas.
+Fjordkraft is working to create a market where climate commitment is not only the ideal, but the new norm, and believes that the green shift will also yield a green bottom line.

 Fjordkraft has started where the initiative will make the greatest impact, but the supplier requirements in "Klimanjaro" are also being followed up with local environmental initiatives at our various locations.